- On view now

 - MASS MoCA

-“Lifting the veil on Mass MoCA’s expansion,” The Boston Globe explores the renovations and long-term partnerships of MASS MoCA’s Building 6.
+“Lifting the veil on Mass MoCA’s expansion,” The Boston Globe explores the renovations and long-term partnerships of MASS MoCA’s B6: The Robert W. Wilson Building.

-On May 28, 2017, MASS MoCA will open its newly renovated and restored Building 6, adding 105,000 square feet of space, nearly doubling the institution’s current gallery footprint and adding new art fabrication workshops, performing artists’ support facilities, and music festival amenities.
-The centerpiece of Building 6 is a series of changing exhibitions and long-term installations and collaborations with artists Laurie Anderson, Jenny Holzer, and James Turrell, the Louise Bourgeois Trust, the Robert Rauschenberg Foundation, and the estate of Gunnar Schonbeck.
+On May 28, 2017, MASS MoCA opened its newly renovated and restored B6: The Robert W. Wilson Building, adding 105,000 square feet of space, nearly doubling the institution’s current gallery footprint and adding new art fabrication workshops, performing artists’ support facilities, and music festival amenities.
+The centerpiece of the building is a series of changing exhibitions and long-term installations and collaborations with artists Laurie Anderson, Jenny Holzer, and James Turrell, the Louise Bourgeois Trust, the Robert Rauschenberg Foundation, and the estate of Gunnar Schonbeck.

-Building 6 sits at the western perimeter of MASS MoCA’s campus, its prow-like triangular footprint shaped by the confluence of the north and south branches of the Hoosic River.
-Visitors will enter the new space through Building 5, the signature gallery for MASS MoCA’s large-scale installations, which will feature Nick Cave’s Until through August 2017.
-Building 6, a three-story post-and-beam building, is distinguished by the ample natural light that enters through the hundreds of windows lining the perimeter of the building.
-Additional natural light filters into the core of the building through a historic window well that was filled by former tenants, but which was restored during this renovation, its roof replaced with a skylight measuring 20’ wide by 140’ long.
+The Robert W. Wilson Building sits at the western perimeter of MASS MoCA’s campus, its prow-like triangular footprint shaped by the confluence of the north and south branches of the Hoosic River.
+Visitors enter the new space through Building 5, the signature gallery for MASS MoCA’s large-scale installations, which features Nick Cave’s Until through August 2017.
+The Robert W. Wilson Building, a three-story post-and-beam structure, is distinguished by the ample natural light that enters through the hundreds of windows lining the perimeter of the building.
+Additional natural light filters into the core of the space through a historic window well that was filled by former tenants, but which was restored during this renovation, its roof replaced with a skylight measuring 20’ wide by 140’ long.
 This rediscovered space brings light into the heart of the building and incorporates a new series of stairs and bridges that encourage easy movement between floors and across the two sides of the building.